Plumbing Issues 101

 Despite how durable and tough these machines are, they are not invulnerable to damage like any other type of appliances and utility tools.
-Therefore, you need to understand what to do in case the machine doesn’t work as it should.
-In this article, we will discuss three common problems you will see with your laundry machine and what you can do to identify or even perform some necessary repairs by yourself.
+Therefore, you need to understand what to do in case the washing machine issues occur.
+In this article, we will discuss three common washing machine problems you will see with your laundry machine and what you can do to identify or even perform some necessary repairs by yourself.
 With that said, let’s get to it!

 This is a common problem with an old washer unit, as the filter may not have been cleaned in many years.
 Most modern models allow you to remove the water filter under the unit for easy cleaning.
 An older model, on the other hand, will require you to take out a few parts before you access the cleaning the filters.
 If the drain is clogged with lint, dirt or other particles, make sure you clean it out before you start your next cycle.

 If you’re looking for plumbing repair service in Castle Rock, get in touch with us today for a free consultation!